Friday, March 31 to Sunday, April 2, 2023 in Santa Barbara, California, at University of California, Santa Barbara (UCSB)

 The FOSSi Foundation is proud to announce Latch-Up, a conference dedicated to free and open source silicon to be held over the weekend of Friday, March 31 to Sunday, April 2, 2023 in Santa Barbara, California, USA.
 (Venue details)

-Latch-Up will be a weekend of presentations and networking for the open source digital design community, much like its European sister conference ORConf.
+Latch-Up is a weekend of presentations and networking for the open source digital design community, much like its European sister conference ORConf.

-We encourage anybody involved in the open source semiconductor engineering space to come along and give share your work or experience.
-Presentations slots as short as 3 minute lightning-talks up to 30 minute talks with Q and A are available.
+We encourage anybody involved in the open source semiconductor engineering space to come along and share your work or experience.
+Presentations slots as short as 3 minute lightning-talks and up to 30 minute talks including Q and A are available.

 So if you've designed, worked on or even just used open source IP cores and/or management systems, verification IP, build flows, SoCs, simulators, synthesis tools, FPGA and ASIC implementation tools, languages and DSLs, compilers, or anything related we'd love to have you join us to share your experience.